Greece Moments Greece Moments

 Picturesque bay of Itilo

-Wild, unruly and sometimes completely abandoned.
-For example, the barren and vegetation-free southern part on the middle finger of the Peloponnese.
-The tourist season does not start until mid-June and ends at the beginning of September.
-In between, you can enjoy a lot of peace and quiet and, above all, seclusion.
+Wild, untamed and sometimes completely abandoned — that perfectly describes the barren, vegetation-free southern part of the middle finger of the Peloponnese.
+The tourist season doesn’t begin until mid-June and ends at the start of September.
+In between, you can enjoy plenty of peace and quiet and, above all, true seclusion.

 mani peloponnes taygetos